-- Council identifies areas suitable for outdoor dining (in consultation with local businesses and the community), and how they can streamline their own processes. - Council receives an application for outdoor dining from a business (either directly or via the ePlanning platform if the council has been onboarded to this function of ePlanning). - If a liquor licence boundary change is needed, council notifies L&GNSW and NSW Police - a.
+- Council identifies areas suitable for outdoor dining (in consultation with local businesses and the community), and how they can streamline their own processes. - Council receives an application for outdoor dining from a business (either directly or via the e-Planning platform if the council has been onboarded to this function of e-Planning). - If a temporary liquor licence boundary change is needed on a footpath or road, council notifies L&GNSW and NSW Police. - a.
 NSW Police do their compliance checks and advise council and L&GNSW of the outcome. - b.
-L&GNSW does compliance checks on the venue and advises council and NSW Police of the outcome. - 4.
-Council completes its section 125 of the Roads Act and/or section 68 of the Local Government Act approvals and advises L&GNSW of this approval. - 5.
-L&GNSW finalises the liquor licence boundary change. - Venues are advised that their application has been successful (via ePlanning if being used or through normal council notification processes). - a.
+L&GNSW does compliance checks on the venue and advises council and NSW Police of the outcome. - Council completes its approvals under section 125 of the Roads Act 1993 and/or section 68 of the Local Government Act 1993 and advises L&GNSW of this approval. - 5.
+L&GNSW finalises the temporary liquor licence boundary change. - Venues are advised that their application has been successful (via e-Planning if being used or through normal council notification processes). - a.
 L&GNSW will work with each council on how the liquor licence component is communicated to successful venues. - 7.
 Venues start outdoor dining as approved.

-1. Roles and responsibilites
+1. Roles and responsibilities